grm34/Hyprwwland/README.md

 https://github.com/grm34/Hyprwwland/assets/6394023/36422967-54ce-401f-bd17-5b7e22b8be2d

-In order to keep this clean, and being only an Eww configuration, my dotfiles are on a separate repository [Hyprwwland-dotfiles](https://github.com/grm34/Hyprwwland-dotfiles).
+In order to keep this clean, and being only an eww configuration, my dotfiles are on a separate repository [Hyprwwland-dotfiles](https://github.com/grm34/Hyprwwland-dotfiles).

 ## What I use